jbmohler/graded-hack/README.md

 # '2-exponential banded gradings'

-This exploratory code jumps off from two particular graded rings -- the natural numbers (non-negative integers) and polynomials over the finite field with 2 elements.
+This exploratory code attempts to generalize from two particular graded rings -- the natural numbers (non-negative integers) and polynomials over the finite field with 2 elements.
 Each of these have the property that they contain $2^n$ elements $x$ with grading function $f$ taken from above such that